yaydede/toolbox/YA_TextBook.md

 ## Multivariate Loess

 When there are more than two predictors, it is always advisable to use additive models either GAM or MARS.
 Nevertheless, let's try `loess()` with several variables.
-This dataset is from [from St.Louis Federal Reserve](http://research.stlouisfed.org/fred2).
+This dataset is from [St.Louis Federal Reserve](http://research.stlouisfed.org/fred2) [@FRED_1].
 It has 6 variables (observed monthly): `psavert`, personal savings rate; `pce`, personal consumption expenditures (in billions of dollars); `unemploy`, number of unemployed (in thousands), `uempmed` median duration of unemployment (weeks), and `pop` total population (in thousands).
 Although we have a time variable, `date`, we create an index for time.

 ```r